 Location: Bodestraße 1-3, 10178 Berlin

-It houses the archeological collection of the Egyptian Museum and Papyrus Collection, the Museum of Prehistory and Early History and various artefacts from the Collection of Classical Antiquities.
+It houses the archeological collection of the Egyptian Museum and Papyrus Collection, the Museum of Prehistory and Early History, and various artefacts from the Collection of Classical Antiquities.

-The museum’s most famous object is the bust of the Egyptian queen, Nefertiti, which, I should add, Germany refuses to return to Egypt despite repeated requests.
-The Prehistory and Early History wing of the museum traces the evolution of homo sapiens from 1,000,000 BC to the Bronze Age, and has among its highlights reproductions (and some originals) of Heinrich Schliemann’s famous treasure of ancient Troy, including works of ceramics and gold, as well as weaponry.
+The Prehistory and Early History wing of the museum traces the evolution of homo sapiens from 1,000,000 BC to the Bronze Age.
+Among its highlights are reproductions (and some originals) of Heinrich Schliemann’s famous treasure of ancient Troy.
+Fans of history can expect to find works of ceramics and gold, as well as weaponry.

 Gemaldegalerie